100nm/python-injection/documentation/entrypoint.md

 ## Creating an entrypoint decorator

-`entrypoint_maker` allows you to define a custom decorator for your entrypoint functions.
+`entrypointmaker` allows you to define a custom decorator for your entrypoint functions.

-The function you decorate with `entrypoint_maker` serves to configure the `Entrypoint` instance.
+The function you decorate with `entrypointmaker` serves to configure the `Entrypoint` instance.
 Its first parameter must be the `Entrypoint` instance being built.
 You can inject dependencies into this setup function, but **only** `constants` or `injectables`, because everything is not yet fully configured at this stage.